Hackerfleet/hfos-legacy/README.rst

     $ sudo apt-get install python3-pymongo-ext python3-bson-ext

-You will need to set up a bunch of more dependencies via npm to set up the frontend:
+You will need to set up a bunch of more dependencies via npm to set up the frontend, so install npm and if necessary the nodejs-legacy-symlink
+package:

 .. code-block:: bash

-    $ sudo apt-get install npm
+    $ sudo apt-get install npm nodejs-legacy

 Backend
 -------

-No installation/daemon yet.
-Just set up a virtual env and install it.
+There is no fully automatic installation/daemon yet.
+Just set up a virtual environment and install HFOS into it.

-We also create a path in /var/cache for hfos' tilecache and other stuff:
+We also create two folders in /var (lib/hfos and cache/hfos) for hfos' tile- cache and other stuff as well as install basic default provisions into the
+database:

 .. code-block:: bash